-- An officer of your company will likely be required to sign a Good-Guy Guarantee ("GGG").
-A 'GGG' is a limited personal guarantee.
-Officers must personally guarantee that their company's rent will be paid.
-If they can't pay the rent, they are agreeing to be a "good guy" and move out of the space.
-Therefore, if the tenant gets into financial trouble and needs to break their lease, the officer is held personally liable for all rent until the space is surrendered to the landlord.
-When the keys are returned to the landlord and all back rent is paid, the officer is released from all personal liability, however, the officer's company will still be liable, but most likely the company will be going out of business anyway.
+An officer of your company will likely be required to sign a Good-Guy Guarantee ("GGG").
+A 'GGG' is a limited personal guarantee, a legal document which becomes an exhibit to the lease or sublease.
+An officer of the company must personally guarantee that the rent will be paid.
+If the company can't pay the rent, the officer is agreeing to be a "good guy" and vacate the space.
+Therefore, if the tenant is in financial trouble and needs to break their lease, the officer is held personally liable for all rent until the space is surrendered to the landlord.
+When the keys are returned to the landlord and all back rent is paid, the officer is, at this point, released from all personal liability.
 There is usually a notice period for exercising the Good-Guy Guarantee.
-For example, the company might be required to notify the landlord of their intent to exercise the Good-Guy Guarantee 3 or 4 months in advance of moving out, and therefore responsible for all rent to be paid until that point.
-If the GGG is exercised the security deposit is generally not returned.
-Note that every Good-Guy Guarantee is different and becomes a part of the lease document.
+For example, the tenant might be required to notify the landlord of their intent to exercise the Good-Guy Guarantee 3 or 4 months in advance of moving out, and therefore responsible for all rent until that point.
+If the GGG is exercised, the security deposit is generally not returned.
+Since the Good-Guy Guarantee is a legal document prepared by an attorney, they differ slightly from each other.

 What is a 'Loss Factor'?

 Commercial landlords in New York City use "rentable" square footage as the unit of measurement for office space.
 This "rentable" measurement contains a proportionate share of square footage in common areas such as hallways, lobbies, restrooms and elevator vestibules.
 By comparison the "usable" square footage is more useful to the tenant and is the measurements of the demised space from wall to wall.
 Therefore, the usable square footage is always smaller than rentable square footage.
 The difference between the two is called a loss factor.